RomanLut/INAV-X-Plane-HITL/README.md

 Platforms other than "Airplane" are not supported.

-*Note: If FC is mouted on UAV, you can use profiles to have different PIDs for simulated airplane.
+*Note: If FC is mounted on UAV, you can use profiles to have different PIDs for simulated airplane.
 Motor and Servo outputs are disabled in simulation mode.*

 *Note: There is no need to connect battery, if receiver is powered from USB connection.*